Cadrew/autolunar/README.md

 The generator then relies on seeds (examples available in the `seeds` folder) to execute the cellular automaton.
 If several cellular automata have been declared, the generator will switch between the different automata randomly.
 At the end of the execution (defined by a sleep time in ms), the generator returns a value generated from the current state of the last cellular automaton that was executed.

+Currently, only 2D cellular automata work.
+To generate a number from a state of the cellular automaton, we proceed as follows:
+- The grid of the automaton is 64x64 cells.
+- Each cell has either the value 0 or the value 1.
+- We create blocks of 8 bits (8 cells).
+There are thus 8 blocks of 8 bits.
+- For each block, we calculate the power of 2 of the corresponding cell multiplied by the value of its cell.
+- Finally, we calculate the final value by doing the XOR operation between all the blocks.

+This process is the application of the one described in the paper available [here](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.759.6207&rep=rep1&type=pdf).

 ### Rules

 Inside the `rules` directory, you can add as many rules as you want.